 Checking the ‘Brim Only on Outside’ setting reduced the amount of brim material used while not reducing bed adhesion by much.

-What is a Raft?
+What is a Raft in 3D Printing?

-However, they can also be used to stabilize models with small base prints or to create a solid foundation for creating the top layers on your model.
+They can also be used to stabilize models with small base prints or to create a solid foundation for creating the top layers on your model.
 After printing, the Raft is easy to remove from the 3D model.

 There are several uses of Raft in 3D print: